mo-hossam-stack/my-project/README.md

 3. Adjust animations and interactions in `script.js`
 4. Replace the profile photo with your own
 5. Update the projects section with your own projects
+6. Add or update skill icons in the Skills section (see Devicon and Font Awesome for more icons)

 ## 📄 License